Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/samples/client/enableHierarchy/enableOperationGroup.md

-# Should generate samples for disabled hierarchy client
+# Should generate samples for enabled hierarchy client and operation group

 Sample generation should handle hierarchy client successfully.